solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 In order for all the validators to calculate the same accounts hash, the calculation must be based on the same view of all accounts.
 This means the EAH must be based on a predetermined slot.
 This will be known as the `start slot`.
-The `start slot` is calculated as an offset from the first slot of an epoch.
+The `start slot` is calculated as an offset into the epoch.
 This offset will be known as the `start offset`.
+Formally, the `start slot` is the first root *greater-than-or-equal-to* `first slot in epoch + start offset`.

 Similarly, all the validators must save the EAH into a bank at a predetermined slot, and offset from the first slot of an epoch.
 This will be known as the